gmcmacran/translator/README.md

 # Repo Overview

-This repo follows Deep Learning with Python by Fancois Chollet to build tensorflow models that translate English to Spanish.
+This repo follows builds two tensorflow models that translate English to Spanish.

 Models: